-Saverio CambioniAstrobiology, Planetary formation, Small bodies, Machine Learning, Remote Sensing & Space Exploration
+Saverio CambioniAstrobiology Research, Exoplanets; Planetary Formation and Evolution, Small Bodies, Machine Learning, Remote Sensing & Space Exploration

 In my research, I use machine learning to streamline ground- and space-based observations and computer simulations into fast and accurate surrogate physical models.
 I mainly focus on formation and evolution of asteroids and their interpretation as leftover of planetary formation.
 I am also interested in engineering applications of machine learning for maximizing the scientific return of space missions.

 - Cambioni, S., Asphaug, E., Emsenhuber, A., Gabriel, T. S. J., Furfaro, R., and Schwartz, S. R. Realistic On-The-Fly Outcomes of Planetary Collisions: Machine Learning Applied to Simulations of Giant Impacts.
-Accepted for publication on ApJ.
+The Astrophysical Journal, Volume 875, Number 1.
 PDF here

 - Cambioni, S., Delbo, M., Ryan, A. J., Furfaro, R., & Asphaug, E. Constraining the Thermal Properties of Planetary Surfaces using Machine Learning: Application to Airless Bodies.
 Icarus, 2019.
 PDF here